charlesxu90/flame_ann/README.md

 - flame_ann2_W.ipynb        For network 2, i.e. masses
 - flame_ann3_T.ipynb        For network 3, i.e. temperature

-The cmp file is for parameter comparison.
+The cmp files are for parameter comparison.

 ### Notebooks for data2
 - flame2_preprocess_data.ipynb  For data preprocessing